Skip to content

 gemma.wilkinson@swinburnemaddison.co.uk

-To help us to understand your complaint, and in order that we do not miss anything, please tell us:
+To help us understand your complaint, and in order that we do not miss anything, please tell us:

-• Your full name and contact details;
+• your full name and address

-• What you think we have got wrong;
+• what you think we have got wrong;

-• How you would like your complaint to be resolved; and
+• how you would like your complaint to be resolved; and

-• Your file reference number (if you have it).
+• your file reference number (if you have it).

-If you require any help in making your complaint, we will try to help you.
+If you require any help in making your complaint we will try to help you.

 What will happen next?